florentdrousset/florentdrousset/README.md

 Hi !
 My name is Flo, I'm a developer from France.
-I like back-end languages and I especially love Ruby.
-I can also work with PHP and Python.
+I like back-end languages and I especially love PHP and Ruby.
 I love contributing to open source software.
 I own a parrot.
 <!---